-To facilitate contemporary design that integrates within the precinct's natural setting.
+To facilitate contemporary design that maintains and integrates with the surrounding vegetation and enhances the rustic character of the streetscape.

 This will be achieved by:

-- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees: - Ensuring new developments and additions are sited and designed to integrate within the surrounding landscape; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging no or low front fences.
+- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sited to integrate with the existing landscape setting of dwellings; - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Maximising soft landscaping and minimising areas of hard surfaces; - Encouraging contemporary design in preference to period reproduction styles; - Discouraging the construction of front forces.